sfc-gh-hfaegnell/snowflake-cortex-ai-lab/README.md

-# Building Agentic AI Applications In Snowflake - Multi-User Lab
+# Building Agentic AI Applications In Snowflake - Snowflake Intelligence

 ## Overview

-This is the **multi-user lab version** designed for hands-on training environments where multiple participants share a sandbox Snowflake account.
-Each participant works in their own isolated schema while sharing common resources like warehouses and integrations.
+This hands-on lab guides participants through building an intelligent AI agent that combines document search with business analytics using Snowflake Cortex AI.
+In 90 minutes, you'll create a conversational interface that can answer questions about both product specifications (from PDFs/images) and sales performance (from structured data).

 ## Lab Architecture